FaraC-scripts/Universal-Generator/README.md

   - Relationship connections are small fields added to certain components that reference each-other, such as the __Relationship__ component and the connected __Characters__, __Location__ components and the __Regions__ they are within, etc.
   - E.g., if you have the _Eiffel Tower_ location and _Paris_ region, and _Eiffel Tower_ has _Paris_ as its _Within:_ field value,  the _Paris_ component will get _Locations: Eiffel Tower_ added to it in the final prompt.
 - Enable External Use Formatting (_default: false_): if true, the final prompt will be formatted slightly differently to make it more compatible with non-Toolbox scenarios.
-  - Enable this, for instance, if you are creating a character to paste into a placeholder or the __Plot Components__ of a standard scenario.
+  - Enable this, for instance, if you are creating a character to paste into a placeholder or the __plot components__ of a standard scenario.
   - ___DO NOT___ enable this if you intend to use your prompt in __Play__, or in other Toolbox scenarios that accept Universal Generator prompts.

 ## Modifying Component Templates